gggeek/phplot/doc/manual/README.md

 A great deal of effort went in to modifying the XML manual sources in order to produce PDF, while trying to have little or no impact on the HTML manual.

-The XSL stylesheet pdf.xsl contains work-arounds and parameter adjustments for PDF output.
+The XSL stylesheet pdf.xsl contains workarounds and parameter adjustments for PDF output.
 It includes the following:

  + xref links are changed to underline and blue.
 (By default, there is no